Kartaverse/Reactor-Standalone/LightWaveUsage.md

 [https://gitlab.com/WeSuckLess/reactor-for-lightwave](https://gitlab.com/WeSuckLess/reactor-for-lightwave)

 This is part of an effort to support LightWave content installation using atom packages.
-The LightWave compatible material is downloaded by Reactor Standaline and saved to the folder:
+The LightWave compatible material is downloaded by Reactor Standalone and saved to the folder:

 ```
 Reactor:/DeployLW/